-Brick Mortar was observed throughout the basement of the subject building.
-The laboratory analytical results of the brick mortar samples collected indicate that this material does not contain asbestos.
+Brick mortar was observed and sampled in the basement.
+The laboratory analytical results of the samples collected indicate that this material does not contain asbestos.

 3.1.14 Concrete Block Mortar

 No concrete block mortar was observed throughout the subject building.